38438-38438-org/education-and-innovation/README.md

 -	Checking data against the datasource by an SQL query in the underlying database
 -	Running custom webdriver commands (required for SSO and custom login pages)
 -	Switch Tab
--   Testing the performance of your Tableau Server
 -   Selecting Marks for testing interactivity/ user clicks

+2. Regression Testing
+-   Running regression test on a Tableau dashboard to compare against a baseline in terms of data, layout, filter and parameter consitency

+3. Cross Environment Testing
+-   Comparing the same Tableau View on two different environments i.e. dev and prod or two different Tableau Server versions, when doing and upgrade, in terms of data, layout, filter and parameter consitency

+4. Performance Testing
+-   Testing the performance of your Tableau Server by driving load against it

-This example goes hand in hand with the documentation of Kinesis CI, which you can find under http://kinesis-ci.com/docs/
+This example goes hand in hand with the documentation of Kinesis CI, which you can find under https://kinesis-ci.com/documents

 ## How to use this demo project?